Teach Your Child To Save Day

 Make it Fun

 Kids love technology, and there are many free savings education tools and games available to them online.
-Visit the Heritage Education Funds Games Page, where children of all ages can have fun learning about financial management.
+Visit the Games Page, where children of all ages can have fun learning about financial management.
 Sign up for a free account with Rich Kid Smart Kid and visit their “Pay Yourself First” section for simple game ideas to teach kids basic savings strategies.
 Play a savings goal game at PBS Kids to boost financial literacy, or try one of the free online Canadian savings games available at Practical Money Skills.

 Make Savings Visual